SPARCS-Mission/CDH/docs/zephyr/spi.md

-# Zephyr SPI Loopback Application 🔄
+# Zephyr SPI Loopback Test Application 🔄

 ## Overview 📝
 This application demonstrates the use of the SPI peripheral on an STM32 board running Zephyr RTOS by performing a hardware loopback test.
 The goal was to configure the SPI interface, send data, and verify correct reception by physically connecting the MOSI and MISO pins, allowing transmitted data to be immediately received back.

 ## Implementation Details 🛠️
-- Configured the SPI peripheral in the device tree, enabling the appropriate SPI instance and assigning correct pins for SCK, MOSI, and MISO[1] [2] [5] [7].
+- Configure the SPI peripheral in the device tree, enabling the appropriate SPI instance and assigning correct pins for SCK, MOSI, and MISO[1] [2] [5] [7].
 - ⚠️ We failed to write a driver to use SPI and had to use the SPI bus directly as a device binding.
 - Application code:
-  - Obtained the SPI device binding using Zephyr’s device API.
+  - Obtaine the SPI device binding directly using Zephyr’s device API.
   - Set up an SPI configuration structure specifying parameters such as frequency, mode, and word size[2] [7].
-  - Prepared a transmit buffer with a known data pattern (e.g., "Hello, SPI!" or a fixed byte sequence).
+  - Prepare a transmit buffer with a known data pattern (e.g., "DANKE" (Thank you in German :D) or a fixed byte sequence).
   - Set up a receive buffer of equal length.
   - Used Zephyr’s `spi_transceive()` or `spi_write()`/`spi_read()` API to send and receive data in full-duplex mode[2] [5] [7].
-  - Compared the received buffer to the transmitted data to verify correct loopback operation.
+  - Compare the received buffer to the transmitted data to verify correct loopback operation.
-- Provided UART or console output to display test results.
+- Provide UART or console output to display test results.
 ``` bash
 minicom -D /dev/ttyACM0
 ```